IGNW/k8s-workshop/intro/README.md

     * `kubectl apply -f frontend/frontend.deployment.yml --namespace k8s-workshop`
       `kubectl apply -f frontend/frontend.service.yml --namespace k8s-workshop`
       This will delete and re-apply our frontend application into the correct `k8s-workshop` namespace
-    * `kubectl get services --namespace k8s-workshop`
-      This will list the new service endpoint we just created, the IP will have changed.
+    * `watch kubectl get services --namespace k8s-workshop` This will list the new service endpoint we just created, we'll wait for the new IP to show up so we can test
 1. Test
     * `curl [external_ip]/foo/bar`
       You can now see the service is functioning as expected